Revisiting Model Stitching In the Foundation Model Era: Model Stitching for VFMs

 Task Loss Training (TLT) trains the stitching layer directly with downstream task loss using the labeled training data $\mathcal{D} = \{(x_i, y_i)\}_{i=1}^M$, where $\ell$ is the task-specific loss (e.g., cross-entropy for classification):

-\mypar{Observations} Existing studies show that generally TLT outperform LFM across stitch points, as it directly optimizes the task objective.
-We also observe this pattern at deep stitch points.
+\mypar{Observations} Existing studies show that generally TLT outperforms LFM across stitch positions, as it directly optimizes the task objective.
+We also observe this pattern at deep stitch positions.
 However, in contrast to existing observations, we find that TLT fails sharply for \textbf{shallow} stitches.
 Taking DINOv2$\rightarrow$SigLIP2 stitching at layer 2 as an example, TLT attains only 25.1\%, markedly below the linear probing for DINOv2 (46.7\%), SigLIP2 (53.5\%), LFM (49.4\%) and FFM (51.4\%).

 \mypar{Remedy} When stitching shallowly, all post-stitch target layers are frozen; thus, gradients from the prediction head must backpropagate through a long, fixed transformation to update \emph{only} the stitch layer.
 This may attenuate update directions and cause optimization challenges, especially under random initialization and weak supervision (via pooled-token).
-To place the stitch layer in a better loss landscape, we adopt a simple two-stage procedure: \begin{enumerate}[label=(\roman*)] \item \textbf{Initialize} the stitch layer by pre-training with FFM \item \textbf{Fine-tune} the stitch layer with TLT \end{enumerate} As summarized in \autoref{tab:training_comparison}, FFM initialization not only rescues naïve TLT at shallow stitches where TLT alone underperforms, but also yields consistent gains at deeper stitch points.
+To place the stitch layer in a better loss landscape, we adopt a simple two-stage procedure: \begin{enumerate}[label=(\roman*)] \item \textbf{Initialize} the stitch layer by pre-training with FFM \item \textbf{Fine-tune} the stitch layer with TLT \end{enumerate} As summarized in \autoref{tab:training_comparison}, FFM initialization not only rescues naïve TLT at shallow stitches where TLT alone underperforms, but also yields consistent gains at deeper stitch positions.
 In our experiments, it also significantly surpasses the linear-probing performance of both constituent models, as shown in \autoref{fig:hybrid_lp}.
 We also observe that shallow layers consistently underperform.
-We hypothesize that early layers may encode pretraining-specific features (e.g., low-lever visual features for DINOv2, text-aligned features for SigLIP2) while deep layers may develop more transferable, task-relevant representations, leading to easier stitching than shallow layers.
+We hypothesize that early layers may encode pretraining-specific features (e.g., low-level visual features for DINOv2, text-aligned features for SigLIP2) while deep layers may develop more transferable, task-relevant representations, leading to easier stitching than shallow layers.

 Our approach also resonates with a recent work~\cite{aaai2025tasklossmatch} which argues that TLT can create out-of-distribution representations that optimize for task performance at the cost of representational fidelity.
 Our FFM initialization mitigates this risk by first preserving representational fidelity, then applying task-level adaptation for functionality.